A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 5/README.md

 - Encounters use the 1E Challenge Rating (CR) as their basis.
 Creature levels are usually the same as CR or 1 or 2 higher.
 Relatively low CRs tend to need to be raised more to work in 2E.

 ## TO DO
-  - creatures
-    - Nelevetu Voan
   - False Vraxerises
-    - False Delvahines
-    - Sobloch
+  - Sobloch (standard improved familiar)
   - Iron Archer Longbow stats
   - Disjunction pulse
   - xp & threat rating
   - treasure by level